IBM/maximo-labs/docs/index.md

 # Introduction to this Lab

+Welcome to the IBM Maximo Asset Monitor Hands on Lab.
 In this hands-on lab you will learn how to get started with IBM Maximo Asset Monitor.
 You will learn about Monitor's capabilities to:

 * Connect devices
 * Transform device data into asset entities